RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 See the [full file
 here](https://github.com/ikke-t/awx_pod/blob/master/templates/awx.yml.j2).
 Kubernetes yaml is easy to read and understand, if you are into containers.
-Also, bonus being there are tons of examples running stuff on kubernetes, and you can snatch the configuration from such example also.
+Also, a bonus is that there are tons of examples running stuff on kubernetes, and you can also snatch the configuration from such example.
 This is really close to kubernetes configuration file format.

 # How does this yaml get used by systemd?